OpenDataScotland/jkan/_datasets/Argyll and Bute Council - Open Data - Development Road Action Area.md

 license: ''
 maintainer: Argyll and Bute Council
 maintainer_email: someone@example.com
-notes: Action proposed by the 2015 Local Development Plan in support of its settlement plans and proposals involving safeguarding measures, feasibility studies into options and the undertaking of development road schemes.
+notes: <p>Action proposed by the 2015 Local Development Plan in support of its settlement plans and proposals involving safeguarding measures, feasibility studies into options and the undertaking of development road schemes.</p>
 organization: Argyll and Bute Council
 resources:
 - format: html